David Sandström

-David Sandström (born 2 January 1975) is the drummer for hardcore punk group Refused.
-After Refused broke up, Sandström and the other members of Refused worked on a project entitled TEXT and released one album.
-Then David went on to do solo work.
-In 2008 he formed the hardcore punk band AC4 with Refused frontman Dennis Lyxzén, playing bass guitar.
+David Sandström (born 2 January 1975) is a Swedish musician best known as the drummer for the hardcore punk group Refused.
+After Refused first broke up in 1998, he and the other members worked on a project entitled TEXT and released one album.
+Later, he went on to do solo work.
+In 2008, he formed the hardcore band AC4 with Refused frontman Dennis Lyxzén, playing bass guitar.

-Sandström states that before Refused formed he was a "glue-sniffing death metal kid" but eventually a fan of Step Forward, the embryo of Refused.
+Sandström said that, before Refused formed, he was a "glue-sniffing death metal kid" but eventually a fan of Step Forward, the embryo of Refused.
 As Step Forward called it quits and the friendship between Sandström and Dennis Lyxzén grew stronger, Lyxzén took him home and made him listen to Youth of Today's We're Not in This Alone album over and over again in a room alone.

 David Sandström Overdrive

 After Refused's demise, Sandström formed his own band, David Sandström Overdrive.
 His first release under his own name was called Om det inte händer nåt innan imorgon så kommer jag..
 (If nothing happens before tomorrow, I am going to...).
 Om det is about David's grandfather, and was sung in Swedish.
 The second album, The Dominant Need of Needy Soul Is to Be Needed was released in 2004.
 His third album is Go Down! and was released in May 2005 under the name David Sandström Overdrive.
 In October 2008 the fourth album was released, titled Pigs Lose on Razzia Records.